 Protect against the latest covert techniques insiders use to ex-filtrate data from their organisations.

 As a result of testing the Data Border POC exploit's with a couple of large organisations, we were asked how else they could protect themselves against the data leakage risk we were highlighting.
 Direct protection of the traditional perimeter is strong and with our covert channel DLP, ex-filtrating data is now extremely difficult.
 We were however able to recommend broad and detailed analysis of activity to detect the unusual behaviours as precursors to data leaks or other damaging actions.

 Abnormal systems usage patterns such as viewing or gathering data internally, out of band or hours access or unusual data flows can be better identified on the basis of being unusual rather than with pre-determined rules.
 The key here being to use machine learning to identify activity that differs from the objectively learned norm within the organisation.

 Detect rogue insiders, APTs and sophisticated threats with activity & behaviour analytics.

 Data Border remains small with only a handful of individuals involved to date, focussed mainly on the concept, market positioning, vulnerability research & exploit POCs, technical design and implementation of our DLP solution.

-The high-profile launch planned for summer 2018 will need a sales team to field the (expected) enquiries and pre-sales which we are starting to look for now.
+The high-profile launch planned for early 2022 will need a sales team to field the (expected) enquiries and pre-sales which we are starting to look for now.